Akhtar Raza Khan

-Muhammad Akhtar Raza Khan Azhari (23 November 1943 – 20 July 2018), also known as Tajush Shari'ah or Azhari Miya, was an Indian Barelvi Muslim scholar, cleric and mufti.
-He was the great grandson of Ahmed Raza Khan Barelvi who was considered to be a Mujaddid by his followers and was the founder of the Barelvi movement.
-He was recognised by Barelvi Muslims as the Grand Mufti of India.
-He was ranked 22nd on the list of The 500 Most Influential Muslims in the world (2014–15 edition), compiled by the Royal Islamic Strategic Studies Centre.
+Muhammad Akhtar Raza Khan Azhari (born Muhammad Ismail Raza; 23 November 1943 – 20 July 2018), also known as Tajush Shari'a, and Azhari Miyan, was an Indian Islamic scholar.
+He was the great-grandson of Ahmed Raza Khan Barelvi who was the founder of the Barelvi movement.
+He was considered the leading authority of the Barelvi school of thought in India, succeeding Mustafa Raza Khan.
+After his death in 2018, Khan was succeeded by his son Asjad Raza Khan.

+Akhtar was ranked 24th on the list of The 500 Most Influential Muslims in the world in 2018 edition, 26th in 2010, 28th in 2011, 26th in 2012, 22nd in 2013-2014, 22nd in 2014-15, 25th in 2016 editions, compiled by the Royal Islamic Strategic Studies Centre.
 He had tens of millions of followers in India.

-Early life
+Early life and education

-He was born on 23 November 1943 in Bareilly, British India, great-grandson of Ahmed Raza Khan Barelvi who was considered to be a Mujaddid by his followers and founder of the Barelvi movement.
+He was born on 23 November 1943 at Muhallah Saudagaran in Bareilly, British India, to Ibrahim Raza Khan as the grandson of Hamid Raza Khan and as a great-grandson of Ahmad Raza Khan, who was considered to be a mujaddid by his followers and founder of the Barelvi movement.

-He went to school at the Manzar-e-Islam madrassa of the Dargah Aala Hazrat, and then at Islamia Inter College, Bareilly.
-He studied at Al-Azhar University in Egypt from 1963–66, where he won the "Fakhre Azhar" (pride of Azhar) award.
+He went to school till graduation at the Manzar-i Islam of the Bareilly Dargah, and then at Islamia Inter College, Bareilly.
+He post-graduated from the Al-Azhar University in Egypt in the Arabic literature and Islamic Studies with specialisation in Hadith and Tafseer from 1963 to 1966, where he was conferred with the Fakhr-e-Azhar (Pride of Azhar) award by Gamal Abdel Nasser.

+Religious career

-In 1967, he became a teacher at the Manzar-e-Islam madrasa in Bareilly.
+In 1967, at the age of 25, he became a teacher at the Manzar-i Islam at Bareilly Dargah.

+Spiritual life

+Khan was a spiritual follower and successor of his maternal grandfather Mustafa Raza Khan Qadri in the Qadriyya-Barkatiyya-Razviyya-Nooriya order of Sufism.

 After retirement

 He formally retired from teaching in 1980, but continued to issue fatwa, and holding seminars for students at Dar al-Ifta.

 In 2000, he founded the Centre of Islamic Studies Jamiatur Raza based in Bareilly, Uttar Pradesh, India.

-He was considered by his followers as the Grand Mufti of India.
+Khan was known by several titles among Barelvis in India, such as Tajush Sharia ("Crown of Sharia"), Mufti-e-Azam ("Supreme Mufti"), Qazi ul-Quzzat ("Islamic Chief Justice"), and others.
 He had been ranked 22nd on the list of The 500 Most Influential Muslims in the world (2014–15 edition), compiled by the Royal Islamic Strategic Studies Centre.
 He had tens of millions of followers in India.